lotusnoir/docker-molecule_debian10/README.md

 # Docker Image with Debian 10 base image

 This repo was created in order to test ansible roles with molecule.
+There is also ansible package in order to play role direcly on image.

 ## Build it locally